 Pano Lefkara is famous for its lace and silversmithing and is a popular tourist hotspot in Cyprus.
 You could spend hours wandering around the alleyways of this traditional village.
 The houses here are really pretty, they were the homes of artisans and merchants and often then have dreamy, vine-filled courtyards and plant pots.
 It’s an Instagrammer’s dream here for photography.
 You can also take a tour of Lefkara to learn more about this historic village

 Lefkara is home to Cyprus’s traditional embroidery which called “lefkaritiko”.
 The traditional hand-made lace produced in Lefkara is now included in the UNESCO Representative List of ‘Intangible Culture Heritage of Humanity’.
 The work is incredibly intricate and large pieces can take years to create.
-I would recommend visiting one of the traditional lace shops to learn more about this craft and to have the opportunity to purchase some beautiful lace pieces.
+I would recommend visiting one of the traditional lace shops to learn more about this craft.
+You will also be able to purchase some beautiful lace pieces.

 If you are keen on buying souvenirs on your Cyprus trip, Lefkara is also known for its silversmithing.
 Several shops sell all manner of silverware including spoons, crosses, bracelets and rings.
 Locals will wave you into their shop and enthusiastically discuss their handicraft work with you.
 Take the time to wander the alleyways in search of shops, Instagrammable spots and of course, local cats to fuss.

-There are also several cafes and restaurants in Lefkara should you want to stop for a bite whilst you’re there.
+There are also several cafes and restaurants in Lefkara should you want to stop for a bite to eat.
 Some of the best restaurants in Pano Lefkara include Lefkara Leonardo Da Vinci, Stone Lounge, Hercules Fish Tavern and the highly instagrammable Tasties Cafe.

-Pano Lefkara is a popular place with tourists, so to make the most of your time there I would suggest visiting very early in the morning.
-Or perhaps visit Cyprus in winter, it will be a lot less crowded and the temperatures will be a lot cooler for wandering around this small village.
+Pano Lefkara is a very popular place with tourists.
+To make the most of your time there I would suggest visiting very early in the morning.
+Or perhaps visit Cyprus in winter?
+It will be a lot less crowded and the temperatures will be a lot cooler for wandering around this small village.

 Cyprus food and drink

 Cypriot cuisine is so fresh and tasty and compromises of olive oils, bread, fresh fruit, salads, fish and vegetables.
-There is a huge number of cafés, restaurants and upscale eateries across the island, serving Cypriot cuisine as well as international dishes.
+There is a huge number of cafés, restaurants and upscale eateries across the island.
+Many serve traditional Cypriot cuisine, as well as international dishes.
 You will be utterly spoiled for choice dining out in Cyprus.

 This large foodie feast is a popular part of the Cypriot culture and is a social event rather than a formal meal.
 Whether you order a fish, meat or vegetarian meze, typically there should be around 15-20 dishes, including dips and bread!
 Make sure to order a fish Meze at Thalassa restaurant, located at Governors Beach in Limassol.
 This incredible feast featured squid, cuttlefish, sea bass and octopus as well as vegetables, fries and bread.

 One of the traditional sweet treats of Cyprus is nut brittle, making use of locally grown nuts and sesame seeds, especially almonds and peanuts.
 You can purchase nut brittle in many shops across the island.
-You can also see how it is made at ‘Aphrodite Delights’, a traditional Cypriot Confectionery Manufacturer, located not too far away from Paphos.
+You can also see how it is made at ‘Aphrodite Delights’.
+They are a traditional Cypriot Confectionery Manufacturer, located not too far away from Paphos.

 Aphrodite Delights has been using the same recipe for over a hundred years for their traditional sweets.
 You can purchase a range of sweets from their shop, with several different flavours and with or without nuts.